Kalin7/Angular-Project/project/README.md

 ## Authorization:
-Users must register and log in to access all the features of the application
+Users must register and log in to access all the features of the application Non register and not loggedin users have this view of the navigation bar: https://angular-project-image-storage.s3.eu-central-1.amazonaws.com/nav1.png
+Registered or Logged in users have this view of the nav bar: https://angular-project-image-storage.s3.eu-central-1.amazonaws.com/Screenshot+(5).png
+Clicking to Register: Registration form should load to your screen, All FIELDS ARE REQUIRED, if input is invalid submit button is DISABLED
+Clicking to Login: Login form should load to your screen, All FIELDS ARE REQUIRED, if input is invalid submit button is DISABLED

 ## Content and view of project

-Non register and not loggedin users have this view of the navigation bar: https://angular-project-image-storage.s3.eu-central-1.amazonaws.com/nav1.png

-Home Page - visible for all users, contains limited number of Songs and Articles loaded from Server
+Home Page - visible for all users, contains limited number of Songs and Articles loaded from Server , page doesent contain any router links for navigation use NAVIGATION BAR